Ryuji-Hazama/MapleTree/README.md

 ### Data Lines

 - Each data line has a 'tag' in front of the data.
-- Before the very first white spece will be treated as a 'tag' and all the data after the white spece will be treated as the data.
+- The string before the very first white space will be treated as a 'tag', and all the data after the white space will be treated as the data.

 E.g.: Store `ANY DATA` with a tag `BAR` inside the `FOO` block